In the future, companies measure Return on Experience before Return on Investment. Here is why.

 ROX cannot be implemented in silos.
 You must, therefore, develop a common approach across the company.
 It also means slaughtering some sacred cows.

-HR must develop a customized approach that makes sure employees can grow as they go.
-That is the opposite to ensuring everyone has had their annual performance review.
+- HR must develop a customized approach that makes sure employees can grow as they go.
+That is the opposite of ensuring everyone has had their annual performance review.
 And instead of measuring if people have complied with their process, they should start measuring if people are actually acting in ways that are related to the key behaviors.
 For instance — why not use the compliant rate for approved vendor purchases as an indicator for if people act responsibly?

-Marketing Dept. have to focus more on engaging employees before they launch the next campaign to make sure employees can act as ambassadors for it.
+- The Marketing Dept. have to focus more on engaging employees before they launch the next campaign to make sure employees can act as ambassadors for it.
 And live up to the promises made in the ad!

 Whether the examples make sense to you or not, I hope you get the point that organizations have to focus on the common good and stop creating goals in silos that are counterproductive — or just measuring things that have no value in itself.
 We have to walk the extra mile to identify how our efforts are interlinked and deliver value — and challenge our existing ways of working by doing so.